immunefi-team/Bounty_Boosts/Alchemix/30710 - [SC - Insight] The execution of the proposal has no expiration.md

 # The execution of the proposal has no expiration.

-Submitted on Sun May 05 2024 07:17:09 GMT-0400 (Atlantic Standard Time) by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 5th 2024 at 13:17:09 UTC by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30710